rezervemoney/gitbooks/mechanics-usdr/overview.md

 # Overview

-USDR is a decentralized stablecoin system designed to support a predictable and sustainable borrowing strategy for ETH.&#x20;
+USDR is a decentralized stablecoin system designed to support a predictable and sustainable borrowing strategy for ETH.

 It combines a collateralized stablecoin treasury with tokenized bond vaults, allowing the protocol to steadily accumulate ETH while rewarding users who participate.